kennylajara/simple-image-url-redirect/README.md

 ## Features

-- Easey to use.
-- Set the destination URL.
+- You can set a custom destination URL.
 - Option for 301 and 302 redirects.
-- Really fast redirection.
+- Easy to use.

 ## Usage